Duke Nalon: Midget cars

 Nalon won races on the United States' East Coast in the 1930s.
 Nalon competed in midget cars throughout his career.
 He ran his final career race at the only 100 mi midget race ever run at Terre Haute.
 He raced Johnny Pawl’s famous midget to victory.
 He ended his career the way he started it: with a win.

 Sprint cars

 Nalon won the 1938 East Coast AAA Sprint car championship; he won the Midwestern championship in 1941.

 Indy cars

 Nalon started ten Indianapolis 500 mi races, finishing only three.
 He started from the pole twice, and was twice the fastest qualifier.
-In 1947, he competed in a Mercedes-Benz W154.
+In the 1947 Indianapolis 500, he competed in a pre-war Mercedes-Benz W154 Grand Prix car.
 He also competed in numerous other events on what was them termed the Championship car circuit.
 In 1949, Nalon was involved in a massive, fiery crash in Turn 3 of the Indianapolis Motor Speedway.
 He backed into the wall and the car burst into flames.
 He survived only because he held his breath (to prevent asphyxiation), and he jumped out of the car while it was still moving.
 He had severe burns to his legs which gave him trouble until his death in 2001.